languagetool-org/languagetool-org.github.io/development-overview.md

   given token as a regular expression
 * element `message`: The text displayed to the user if this rule matches.
+  Use sub-element `suggestion` to suggest a possible replacement that corrects the error, or use separate `suggestion` elements after the `message` element.
+  * While there's no technical limit to the number of suggestions, most add-ons using LanguageTool limit the number of suggestions shown to 5.
-  Use sub-element `suggestion` to suggest a possible replacement that corrects the error.
-It is possible to conditionally suppress a suggestion if it is misspelled with the attribute `suppress_misspelled="yes"`.
+  * It is possible to conditionally suppress a suggestion if it is misspelled with the attribute `suppress_misspelled="yes"`.
 You can even suppress the whole rule from being matched if you use the same attribute in the message element.
-Note: the tagger of the given language is used to make it work, so if you don't have a tagger yet, you cannot use this feature.
+  * Note: the tagger of the given language is used to make it work, so if you don't have a tagger yet, you cannot use this feature.
 * element `url` (optional): An URL to a page that explains the rule leading to the error in more detail.
 If it contains symbol `&`, then it needs to be escaped as `&amp;`.